claytonraymond2004/forescout_connect_ccri/README.md

 - Serial Number Populator

 ### Serial Number Populator
 This policy template is a bit special and requires some tuning and importing some scripts included in this repo.
 This policy utilizes a python script that runs on the Forescout managing appliance to scrape the serial number from Cisco IP Phone's website and POSTs the data to this Connect App's Web API to update the attribute.
-Similarly, a Powershell script is included which runs on Windows endpoints to get the serial number and POST the data via API.
+Similarly, a Powershell script is included which runs on Windows endpoints to get the serial number of the device and physical media and POST the data via API.

 When deploying this policy, you will need to upload these scripts to the Forescout Script Repository and adjust some arguments in the policy sub-rules.